 - Get an extra job.
 Even a part-time job at a coffee shop can bring in an extra $1000 per month and that will go a long way towards your unexpected bill

 - Sell services.
 What you offer will depend on your skill set, where you live and what you have access to, but a few ideas are lawn mowing, babysitting, window cleaning, auto detailing or gardening work.
+Another option is to work online.
+If this is of interest to you, checkout websites like Upwork and Freelancer to see what kind of jobs are being offered and what kind of hourly rate you may be able to charge.

 4. Hunt down the best deal that you can get